Problems with Swell/Consolidation Time-Rate Curves

 Cv Value in the Time-Rate Curve Status Window Shows

-An incorrect adjustment of the curve's Cv constructions can result in a situation where the software cannot calculate a meaningful Cv value.
-Specific adjustments depend upon the curve type being plotted:
+For some datasets, the profile of the time-rate curve, or the adjustment of the curve's Cv constructions, can result in a situation where the software cannot calculate a meaningful Cv value.
+Specific problems depend upon the curve type being plotted:

 - LOG(time) Curves: CONS calculates the D100 value as the